jameslnewell/xhr-mock/docs/_documentation/example.md

   `./createUser.js` demonstrates a use case of `XMLHttpRequest`.

-   We could have just as easily use Axios, jQuery, Superagent or another package here instead of using the native XMLHttpRequest object)
+   Axios, jQuery, Superagent or another package can also be used instead of the native XMLHttpRequest object.
    {: .info }

-    + `xhr.open` opens the request.
+    + `xhr.open` initializes the request to the url.
-    + `xhr.setRequestHeader` sets the RequestHeader in JSON.
+    + `xhr.setRequestHeader` indicates the request body will be in JSON.
-    + `xhr.send` sends the data request.
+    + `xhr.send` sends the request body.

   `./createUser.test.js`, shows unit tests using `xhr-mock` which replaces `XMLHttpRequest` with `MockXMLHttpRequest`.